manokimbr/node-jod/jod/Brain.md

 ]
 ```

-This allows tools (or even AI agents) to understand:

-* Which files expose functionality
-* Which ones register or map to APIs
+> Useful for LLMs, static analyzers, or codegen tools.

 ---

-## 🌳 structure.txt
+## 🌳 `structure.txt`

-For humans, we generate a tree view like this:
+A clean visual tree for CLI-friendly inspection:

 ```
 📁 ./